Who Receives A 1098-T Tax Form

-Students who are billed for qualified educational expenses and/or who receive financial aid in the form of scholarships, tuition waivers and grants (within a calendar year) may be issued a 1098-T form.
+Students who paid for qualified educational expenses and/or who receive financial aid in the form of scholarships, tuition credits and grants (within a calendar year) may be issued a 1098-T tax form.
 The form is intended to assist you in the preparation of your federal income tax return.

 Why You May Not Have Received A 1098-T

-- You do not have a valid Social Security Number (SSN) or Tax Identification Number (TIN) on file with the University.
+- Students who do not have a valid Social Security Number (SSN) or Tax Identification Number (TIN) on file with the University.
 To file a SSN or TIN, contact the appropriate Registrar's Office.

 - Students who are non-resident aliens, i.e., not tax residents of the United States.